 - How to Build Boot CD/DVD Discs and Boot Flash Drive with Bootable Media Builder?

 - How to Boot from Burned MiniTool Bootable CD/DVD Discs or USB Flash Drive?

-Step 1: After boot your computer from MiniTool Partition Wizard Bootable Disc, you will enter MiniTool PE Loader interface.
-Click "Partition Wizard” to continue.
+Step 1: After booting your computer from a MiniTool Partition Wizard Bootable Disc, you will enter the MiniTool PE Loader interface.
+Click “MiniTool Partition Wizard” to continue.

 Step 3: Then click “Apply” to execute this change.